treeform/genny/README.md

 # Genny - Generate Nim library bindings for many languages

 So you made a cool Nim library but you want it to be available to other languages as well.
 With `genny` you can generate a dynamically linked library with a simple C API and generated bindings for many languages.
+In some ways its similar to [SWIG](http://www.swig.org/) project for C or [djinni](https://github.com/dropbox/djinni) for C++.

 ![Github Actions](https://github.com/treeform/genny/workflows/Github%20Actions/badge.svg)